cartrawler/mobility-sdk-docs/Android.md

 ## Deeplinking

+#

+### Passing User Data

-Passing user data to the SDK needs to be implemented after calling `MobilitySDKManager.init` and before running `MobilitySDKManager.showMobility`.
+User data being passed to the SDK needs to be implemented after calling `MobilitySDKManager.init` and before running `MobilitySDKManager.showMobility`.

 Each value of `setUserData` is a string but if a value is not needed then `null` can be passed in.
 The function to call is as follows: